toggledbits/LuWS/README.md

 There are a few options you can define when calling `wsopen()` to control the behavior of LuWS' handling of connections and data.
 Generally, you won't need to supply any options, the defaults are usually acceptable.

-* `handler_args`: a Lua table containing additional arguments that should be passed to your message handler when it is called, default: none;
+* `handler_args`: a Lua table (array) containing additional arguments that should be passed to your message handler when it is called, default: none;
 * `receive_timeout`: if no messages are received from the endpoint in this many seconds, the connection is assumed to have died somehow and will cause an error notification to the message handler (0=default, no timeout is enforced).
-* `receive_chunk_size`: maximum size of a socket read; it is usually not necessary to modify this, but some older Vera systems with little RAM may benefit from a size smaller than the default 2048.
+* `receive_chunk_size`: maximum size (in bytes) of a socket read; it is usually not necessary to modify this, but some older Vera systems with little RAM may benefit from a size smaller than the default 2048.
-* `max_payload_size`: maximum size of a message that can be received and passed to the handler; longer messages generate an error notification to the handler.
+* `max_payload_size`: maximum size (in bytes) of a message that can be received and passed to the handler; longer messages generate an error notification to the handler.
 The default is 64K bytes.
 Note that this is the total size of the message, not the maximum size of a fragment (several fragments assemble into one message).
 Fragments are always limited to 65535 bytes in the current implementation, but the `max_payload_size` can be set much larger.
 * `ssl_protocol`: LuaSec `protocol` option value for SSL/TLS connections, default `all` (systems using older versions of LuaSec may not be able to use `all` and should use `tlsv1_2`);
 * `ssl_verify`: LuaSec `verify` option value for SSL/TLS connections, default `none` (**Nota Bene!** this turns off peer certificate validation and is thus less secure, but is necessary for connecting to systems with self-signed certificates.
 If you are connecting to a system with valid certificates, it is strongly recommended that you set this to `peer`);
 * `ssl_mode`: LuaSec `mode` option value for SSL/TLS connections, default `client`;